 A new assessment will be opened on the webtool containing the deferred standards.
 This can be viewed on the assessment dashboard.
+The deferral period will start on the date the service receives their official documentation.
 Services must upload the evidence requested in the report to the dashboard.
-The assessment team will review the evidence uploaded at the end of the deferral period.
+The team will review the evidence at the end of the deferral.